mustybatz/Spotify-angular-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+## Usage
+Navigate to spotify.service.ts and replace the token with the one provided by spotify.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.